edgeimpulse/mtb-example-edgeimpulse-continuous-motion/README.md

-# EdgeImpulse example of Continuous Motion Recognition using Infineon PSoC6
+# EdgeImpulse example of Continuous Motion Recognition using Infineon PSoC 6

 Edge Impulse enables developers to create the next generation of intelligent device solutions with embedded machine learning.
-This repository contains the Edge Impulse firmware for Infineon PSoC62 43012 Pioneer Kit with IoT SENSE Expansion Kit.
+This repository contains the Edge Impulse firmware for Infineon PSoC 62 43012 Pioneer Kit with IoT SENSE Expansion Kit.
 This device supports all of Edge Impulse's device features, including ingestion, remote management and inferencing.

 ## Introduction